Get Yourself Tested (GYT)

 Why: 1 in 2 sexually active young people will get an STI by age 25.
 Most won't know it.
 (Source: Centers for Disease Control and Prevention, 2016)

 How: Just show up!
-Check in at the front desk of Health Services and receive a number, and hang out until your number is called.
+Check in at the front desk of Health Services, receive a number, and hang out until your number is called.
 No student ID or health insurance information is required.
 Feel free to bring your dinner or some homework to keep you busy while you wait!

 Frequently Asked Questions: